rsyncOSX/RsyncOSXdocs/content/post/configfiles.md

-title =  "RsyncOSX config files" tags = ["files"] categories = ["info"]
+title =  "RsyncOSX config files" tags = ["files"] categories = ["info"] description = "Where does RsyncOSX stores the various configuration files."
 +++
 RsyncOSX stores its configurations, schedules, log records and user configuration as [property list files](https://en.wikipedia.org/wiki/Property_list).
 There are three kinds of files and all are stored in the Documents/Rsync catalog.
 RsyncOSX evaluates the computer mac serial number at startup and all files are stored in Documents/Rsync/macserialnumber